Anna Pavlova (gymnast): 2011

 In 2011, Pavlova competed in the 2011 Trnava Cup, finishing second behind Romanian Larisa Iordache.
 Later that year, she competed in the Voronin Cup, finishing 5th in the all-around.
 She finished third in vault finals, despite a fall on her second vault, a layout Podkopayeva (Yurchenko 1/2 turn on, layout front somersault 1/2).
-Later that day, she finished 3rd again on beam, despite a near-fall on her 2.5 twist dismount.

 Nationality change

 Pavlova began to compete for Azerbaijan in November 2013, saying that Russian gymnastics did not give her sufficient scope.
 She said that she had always been interested in international competition, and Russian gymnastics did not give her the opportunities she wanted.
-The Russian national coaches had not selected her for any major international meet since her knee surgery at the end of 2008.

-It is also possible that politics may have been part of it.
-Pavlova said that "her vocal opposition to the political decisions" may have gone against her.

 2014

 Pavlova was selected to compete at the 2014 European Women's Artistic Gymnastics Championships along with another former Russian gymnast, Yulia Inshina.
 She qualified second into the vault finals behind Giulia Steingruber with a score of 14.516.
 In the vault finals, she scored a 14.583 which earned her the silver medal.
 This was her first medal at a major international meet since 2008 and the first medal she won competing for Azerbaijan.
-This was also Azerbaijan's first ever medal at the European Gymnastics Championships.

 2015: Retirement

-On December 15, 2015, it was announced that Pavlova would retire from elite gymnastics.
+On 15 December 2015, it was announced that Pavlova would retire from elite gymnastics.
 She has expressed desire to continue in the sport, as a gymnastics coach with her mother.